CEMeNT-PSAAP/MCDC/docs/source/theory/variance_reduction.rst

 roulette to focus computational effort in regions of high importance.

 MC/DC supports both user-defined and automatically generated weight windows.
-See :ref:`ww` for a full description of the available strategies (``WW_USER`` and ``WW_PREVIOUS``) and modification schemes (``WW_MIN`` and ``WW_WOLLABER``).
+See :ref:`weight_windows` for a full description of the available strategies (``WW_USER`` and ``WW_PREVIOUS``) and modification schemes (``WW_MIN`` and ``WW_WOLLABER``).